-Finally, we prove that if the solution (\emptyset,\emptyset) is stable, then it is necessarily the equilibrium solution, i.e., there is no other stable solution (R,R) associated with a greater expected benefit to the auctioneer.
+Among the potential solutions to the problem, the solution (\emptyset, \emptyset) is unique in the sense that if it is stable, then it is necessarily the equilibrium solution, i.e., there is no other stable solution (R, R) associated with a greater expected benefit to the auctioneer.
+This is proved in Theorem 2.